Will a New Roof Lower Your Homeowner’s Insurance?

 Photo: pamspix / E+ / Getty Images

-• Wood: Least-fire resistant and might require added fire protection for coverage.
-In areas with high risks of wildfires, providers may refuse to insure your wooden roof.
+• Wood: Least fire resistant and might require added fire protection for coverage.
+In areas with high risk of wildfires, providers may refuse to insure a wooden roof.

-• Slate: Low maintenance and is resistant to high winds, fire, insects, and rot.
-They’re also heavy, susceptible to hail, and expensive.
+• Slate: Low maintenance and resistant to high winds, fire, insects, and rot.
+Also heavy, susceptible to hail damage, and expensive.
 High replacement costs could increase insurance premiums.

 • Metal: Very durable and resistant to fire, rot, and insects.
-They reflect sunlight but dent easily when there’s hail.
-These can be costly to install.
+Reflects sunlight but dents easily from hail.
+Can be costly to install.

 • Concrete: Protects against hail, high winds, and heavy rainstorms.